 Key Takeaways

-- Currently, the Apple Card is only available to US citizens.
+- Due to financial regulation differences, the Apple Card is only available in the U.S.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.